Hakeem626/Hakeems-Portfolio/README.md

 ## Contact Me
 To get in touch with me, you can find my contact information and a form to send me a message.

-## Getting Started
-To run the portfolio locally, follow these steps:

-1. Clone this repository: `git clone https://github.com/your-username/your-portfolio.git`
-2. Navigate to the project directory: `cd your-portfolio`
-3. Open the `index.html` file in your web browser.

 ## License
 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and modify the code as per the license terms.